yatong2008/SuppliesPriceLister/README.md

 * Please ask any questions you wish

 ##What can be improved in the project?
-Add Data Access Layer, which load the data from source, such as EntityFramework Connection or Mock Payload...
+* Add Data Access Layer, which load the data from source, such as EntityFramework Connection or Mock Payload...
-Unit Tests
+* Unit Tests
+* Can extract the Exchange Rate Converter to a seperate serivce, and more generic, which can be extended to different currency conversion